What Happens When a Company Files Chapter 11 Bankruptcy?

-Just the mention of Chapter 11 strikes terror in the hearts of creditors, vendors and employers alike.
-Yes, it is a serious action for a company to take and it can have serious consequences for the workforce.
-All does not necessarily spell doom, however.
+Filing Chapter 11 bankruptcy can strike terror in the hearts of creditors, vendors, and employers alike.
+Yes, it is a serious action for a company to take, and it can have severe consequences for the workforce.
+However, it does not necessarily spell doom.

-Chapter 11 is a type of bankruptcy that many people have heard of but few know much about.
+Chapter 11 is a type of bankruptcy that allows the reorganization of business affairs, debts, and assets.
+Businesses generally file Chapter 11 if they require time to restructure their debts.
 Most likely, you've heard about a major corporation like General Motors or Macy's filing, but it's not just the big players that file.
-Small business and sometimes even individuals file also.
+Small businesses and sometimes even individuals file also.

-For some Chapter 11 debtors (that's what we call the person or the company that files a bankruptcy case), a Chapter 11 case is a way to position the company to be sold or to sell assets or to conduct an orderly liquidation.
+For Chapter 11 debtors (person or company that files a bankruptcy case), a Chapter 11 case will protect the business and company's assets while they negotiate new terms with creditors.
+It is also a way to position the company to be sold, sell assets, or to conduct an orderly liquidation.

 When a company files Chapter 7, it ceases doing business, but a company that files Chapter 11 usually intends to continue in business while it negotiates with its creditors to reorganize its debt.
-It does so under the protection of the bankruptcy court, meaning that many of its actions have to be approved by a bankruptcy judge, and creditors also have to seek court approval before they can take any action against the company.
+It does so under the protection of the bankruptcy court, meaning that many of its actions have to be approved by a bankruptcy judge.
+Also, creditors have to seek court approval before they can take any action against the company.

-Having a need to reorganize debt usually means that the company's income is low and its expenses are high.
-The expenses associated with a workforce, including wages, pensions and other benefits, usually represent the company's highest single expense category, and it is not unusual for creditors to demand that management take action to reduce labor costs.
-Therefore, layoffs during a Chapter 11 cases are not unusual.
-Layoffs and job actions must still adhere to federal and state statutes and regulations.
+Having a need to reorganize debt usually means that the company's income is much lower than it's expenses.
+The expenses associated with a workforce, including wages, health care, and other benefits, usually represent the company's highest single expense category.
+It is not unusual for creditors to demand that management take action to reduce labor costs.
+Therefore, layoffs during Chapter 11 cases are not unusual.
+Companies conducting layoffs and job actions must still adhere to all federal and state statutes and regulations.

 In fact, some companies that perceive their collective bargaining agreements to be unworkable will file a Chapter 11 case.
 Provisions in the bankruptcy laws allow companies to reject or renegotiate union contracts under certain circumstances.
-More below.
+Please see more below.

 Worker Adjustment and Retraining Notification (WARN) Act

 The WARN Act requires that certain employers provide affected employees 60 days notice of any mass layoff or shutdown.
-In general, to qualify employers must have 100 or more full-time employees and at least 50 of the employees are affected.
+To qualify, employers must have 100 or more full-time employees, and at least 50 of the employees are affected.
 The WARN Act applies even if the business has filed a Chapter 11 case.
 But, like virtually all federal statutes, there are exceptions.

-If the company owes you any wages when it files Chapter 11 bankruptcy, as long as you continue in the company's employ, your paychecks should not be interrupted.
-The company will seek permission from the court to continue paying its employees as long as it continues doing business.
+If the company owes you any wages when it files Chapter 11 bankruptcy, as long as you are a current employee, your paychecks should not be interrupted.
+The company will seek permission from the court to continue paying its employees as long as it keeps doing business.

-In a Chapter 11 case, creditor's claims are assigned different levels of importance depending on the nature of the debt.
+In a Chapter 11 case, the creditor's claims are assigned different levels of importance depending on the nature of the debt.
 Most employee wages are considered "priority" claims and will be paid before many other ordinary debts.
-This priority status applies to wages that were earned within 180 days before the case was filed and is limited to a total of $12,850 (as of April 2016; this amount is due to increase in 2019).
+This priority status applies to wages that were earned within 180 days before the case was filed and is limited to a total of $13,650 (as of April 2019) per employee.
 "Wages" will include hourly wages, salary, commissions, vacation pay, severance, and sick leave pay.

-Any wage amounts above the priority limit or that date back further than 180 days can still be claimed, but they will be treated the same as other general unsecured claims.
+Any wage amounts above the priority limit or that date back further than 180 days can still be claimed, but they will not be treated with the same priority level.
 If you are laid off during the case, most likely the bankruptcy court will order that any wages or benefits you're owed be paid promptly.
 If that does not happen, your unpaid wages and benefits will likely be considered an "administrative" claim, which has a higher status than even "priority claims."

 Collective Bargaining Agreements

 Union contracts, or collective bargaining agreements, are not safe in Chapter 11 bankruptcy.
-In fact, some companies have filed Chapter 11 cases with the express intention of using the bankruptcy laws to seek negotiation of new terms even though the union contract has not expired.
+In fact, some companies have filed Chapter 11 cases with the intent of using the bankruptcy laws to seek negotiation of new terms.
+Even though the union contract has not expired.

 When such a contract becomes burdensome to the debtor company, the bankruptcy laws allow the debtor company to reject the contract.
 Rejecting the contract can have a positive effect on the company's ability to reorganize, but it will carry significant consequences, just as it would if it breached the contract outside of bankruptcy.

-If you are an independent contractor earning sales commissions from the bankrupt company, you may also file a priority claim for unpaid commission that you earned prior to the filing of the case, if during the twelve (12) months before the company ceased doing business you earned at least 75% of your commission income from the debtor.
-If you are not paid for work you agreed to do after Chapter 11 was filed, yours should be classified as an administrative claim.
+If you are an independent contractor earning sales commissions from the bankrupt company, you may also file a priority claim for any unpaid commission that you earned before the filing of the case.
+If during the twelve (12) months before the company ceased doing business you earned at least 75% of your commission income from the debtor, and If you are not paid for work you agreed to do after Chapter 11 was filed.
+Then your sales commission may be classified as an administrative claim.

 Proof of Claim

-Regardless of whether you have a priority claim, an administrative claim or a general unsecured claim, In order to be paid your claim, you must file a document called a "Proof of Claim," supported by any documents that would show how much you believe you're owed.
-Learn more about the procedure by clicking on Filling Out a Proof of Claim Form.
-You should also file a proof of claim for any unpaid health insurance claims or unreimbursed expenses that you can document.
+In order for any type of bankruptcy claim to be paid, you must file a document called "Proof of Claim"—supported by any documents that would show how much you believe you're owed.
+Also, you should file a proof of claim for any unpaid health insurance claims or unreimbursed expenses that you can document.
 These will be treated as general unsecured claims.

 Filing for Unemployment